nicholastonelli/dnd_store/README.md

 * As a user, I should be able to create new magic items, and add homebrew items to the database.
 * As a user, I should be able to generate a magic item store based on several parameters, such as maximum rarity, item type, and shop size.
+* As a user, I should be able to update item statistics.
+* As a user, I should see suggested price ranges, as well as helpful tools to save time during games.

 <p align="right">(<a href="#top">back to top</a>)</p>